danyadsmith/sand-dancer/README.md

 * Chapter 12 - Further Pursuits
 * Appendix A - A Thought Experiment
 * Appendix B - Interactive Fictions Cited

+### The Concept Document

+Each chapter in the book advances the implementation of the plot and story elements outlined in [The Concept Document](notes/concept-document.md).